 Mildred Norman is the earliest female thru-hiker on record, having reported a flip-flop hike in 1952.
 Under the name "Peace Pilgrim", Norman later walked over 25,000 miles throughout North America.

 First solo female thru-hiker.

 Emma Gatewood, better known as “Grandma Gatewood,” mother of 11 children and grandmother of 23, was 67 when she first hiked the Trail in 1955.
-In 1957, she completed her second thru-hike at age 69, holding the unofficial title of oldest female thru-hiker for the next 50 years.
+In 1957, she completed her second thru-hike at age 69.
 In 1964, she became the first person to complete the A.T. three time when she finished a section-hike.
 She was famous for wearing only “Keds” tennis shoes and carrying a small knapsack.